Best Tips For Scarifying Your Lawn

 1. Preparation Work

-Choose the Right Season for ScarifyingEnsure your grass has been cut progressively shorter over the last few mows prior to carrying our your scarification.
-This will make the process a little easier and help to ensure that the grass can recover quicker after the scarification process.
+Choose the Right Season for ScarifyingBefore scarifying your lawn, it is important to ensure that your grass has been cut progressively shorter over the last few mows.
+This will make the scarification process easier and help the grass recover quicker afterwards.
+Also, make sure you have the right tool for the job.
+For medium-sized lawns, an electric scarifier would be suitable, while larger lawns may require a petrol scarifier.

-If there are weeds or moss in your lawn make sure these are taken care of beforehand.
+For small lawns, a hand push scarifier can be used.
+If there are weeds or moss in your lawn, make sure to take care of them beforehand.
 Moss can be removed by setting your scarifier to a higher level (rake) and running over your lawn prior to a deeper scarification.
-Alternatively you can apply a moss killer around 10 days prior to carrying out the scarification.
+For lawns with a lot of weeds and moss, overseeding may be necessary after scarification.

 2. Choose the Right Season for Scarifying

+The best time to scarify your lawn is during the spring and autumn months.
 Always keep an eye on the weather before you plan to scarify.
-You really don’t want to be clearing up debris that has clung together because of a light rainfall.
-Ideally you want the grass to be moist, not too wet and not too dry, this is why you want to carry out this process in the spring and autumn months.
-If your lawn is too wet, the scarification process may pull up healthy grass by its roots, instead of just removing the unwanted thatch and moss.
+You want the grass to be moist, but not too wet and not too dry.
+Scarifying a wet lawn may pull up healthy grass by its roots, instead of just removing the unwanted thatch and moss.
+In spring, lighter raking or scarification should be considered, while in autumn, a deeper scarification/de-thatching should be carried out.

 3. Preparing the Scarifier for the Job